0riginaln0/obsidian-sync/README.md

 Download FolderSync by Tacit Dynamics
 Everything done with this [tutorial](https://youtu.be/0LZSFvyCmEk?si=IxG-t7yAbtnKdu4p).
 The interface has changed a bit, but I think there will be no problems to understand what is where.

 It's simple.
 The only thing that matters is that you choose a two-way connection.
 And correctly select the `Vaults` folder of Google Drive and the folder on your phone with which everything will be synchronized.
-And also check the box *"Synchronize deletions "*.
+And also check the box *"Synchronize deletions"*.
 In the synchronization settings you can choose how often the application will synchronize itself.
 I chose once every 12 hours.
 I don't need it more often, because it's not difficult for me to go to FolderSync and press the synchronization button before and after working in Obsidian.

 # Linux